tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 `Amendments` SHOULD propose changes with leading or trailing whitespace removed unless the Test specifies otherwise.

+### 2.4 Matching to controlled vocabularies (normative)

+When a Test specification requires matching to a controlled vocabulary, the expectation is that the implementation will perform an exact match against the controlled vocabulary (unless the Test specifies otherwise).
+This means that the value being evaluated must match exactly a value in the controlled vocabulary, including any leading or trailing whitespace, and any differences in case (e.g., "WGS84" would match neither "wgs84" nor " WGS84" (with a leading space)).
+This is denoted in the `skos:note` for VALIDATION_...STANDARD Tests with the phrase "This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters."

+Implementations MUST respect the behavior specified in this note, for the data as it is presented to the Test API for a Test implementation.

+### 2.4.1 Matching to controlled vocabularies rationale (non-normative)

+It is possible that implementations and transport frameworks may, outside of Tests, and outside of the control of Test implementations, remove leading and trailing whitespace from data elements.
+Because such behavior is outside of the control of the Test implementation, this exact matching behavior including whitespace is only included in the notes and not as part of the `hasExpectedResponse` for the Tests.

 ## 3 Compliant Implementation (normative)

 The BDQ Tests are part of a coherent framework for describing and reporting on data quality, and the Tests are intended to be implemented as suites of Tests that fit particular `Use Cases` (see [BDQ Fitness For Use Framework](../../guide/bdqffdq/index.md)).
 The following sections provide normative guidance on what is required for an implementation of a Test Suite to be compliant with the BDQ standard, and non-normative guidance on the rationale for these requirements and expectations for how implementers will design their Test Suites.